Search

 It is particularly useful when sudden cooling or sudden heating is required.

-Examples: Oil coolers, oil heaters, water heaters etc.
+Examples: Oil coolers, oil heaters, water heaters, etc.

 (ii) Counter-flow heat exchangers

-In a counter-flow heat exchanger, the two fluids flow in opposite direction.
+In a counter-flow heat exchanger, the two fluids flow in opposite directions.
 The hot and cold fluids enter at the opposite ends.
 The flow arrangement and temperature distribution for such a heat exchanger are shown schematically in the below figure.

-Examples: Oil coolers, oil heaters, water heaters etc.
+Examples: Oil coolers, oil heaters, water heaters, etc.

 (iii) Cross-flow heat exchangers